saikopparthi/Nmap/README.md

 2. The application is run in a controlled environment where it's safe to execute Nmap scans.
 3. Only the two most recent scans are compared for changes.
 4. All Nmap options provided by the user are considered valid and safe to use.
-5. The application is not using Docker for containerization.
-6. IP addresses and hostnames are not interchangeable in comparisons (i.e., we only compare IP to IP or hostname to hostname).
+5. IP addresses and hostnames are not interchangeable in comparisons (i.e., we only compare IP to IP or hostname to hostname).
-7. The Celery worker runs in the same process as the Flask application.
+6. The Celery worker runs in the same process as the Flask application.
-8. SQLite is sufficient for the database backend (not suitable for high concurrency).
+7. SQLite is sufficient for the database backend (not suitable for high concurrency).

 ## The scan differences feature compares the following aspects: